IP-CAM/Maib-Payment-Module-for-OC-3.x/README.md

 Accept Visa / Mastercard / Apple Pay / Google Pay on your store with the Maib Payment Gateway Module for Opencart v.
 3.x

 ## Description
-To be able to use this plugin you must be registered on the [maibmerchants.md](https://maibmerchants.md) platform.

-Immediately after registration, you will be able to make payments in the test environment with the access data from the Test Project.
+You can familiarize yourself with the integration steps and website requirements [here](https://docs.maibmerchants.md/en/integration-steps-and-requirements).
+To test the integration, you will need access to a Test Project (Project ID / Project Secret / Signature Key).
+For this, please submit a request to the email address: ecom@maib.md.

-In order to make real payments you must make at least one successful transaction in the test environment and complete the necessary steps to activate the Production Project.
+To process real payments, you must have the e-commerce contract signed and complete at least one successful transaction using the Test Project data and test card details.
+After signing the contract, you will receive access to the maibmerchants platform and be able to activate the Production Project.

 ### Steps to activate the Production Project
 1. Completed Profile